 In this challenge, 43 solvers, including companies, academics, freelancers and employees from other companies, participated in this challenge by submitting different solutions.
 Some of them were based on existing technologies and new kinds of sensors.
 Besides, 6 startups from France, India, Argentina, Chile, and Indonesia proposed innovative technologies.

-Thanks to this challenge, 3 valid solutions have been found and they are now being tested.
+Thanks to this challenge, 3 valid mining technologies have been found and they are now being tested.
 3 different prototypes have been developed to solve the same challenge and enable the monitoring of dust in extreme environments.

 Innovative Tools for Conveyor Belt Operations